publicJorn/tree-shaking-ui-library-esbuild/README.md

 ## Credits

-A bit thanks to Lukas Bomach
+A big thanks to Lukas Bomach
 This project is heavily inspired by his [article](https://dev.to/lukasbombach/how-to-write-a-tree-shakable-component-library-4ied) and [demonstration repo](https://github.com/LukasBombach/tree-shakable-component-library).
 It's basically identical with the exception that I use JS instead of TS and esbuild instead of rollup.